Glossary of technical writing terms

 phrasal verb

-A type of verb that has two words.
-Usually, the meaning of the verb is different from the usual meaning of the separate words.
+A phrasal verb is a 2-word verb or a 3-word verb.
+Usually, the meaning of the verb is different from the usual meaning of each word in the verb.
 Usually, the parts of the verb can be separated by a noun.
 For example, 'carry out' is a phrasal verb.
-"He carried his job out well" means "he did his job well".
+"He carried his job out" means "he did his job".

 plain English